On The Blog

 My uncle Hal wasn’t always a bachelor.
 Unfortunately, he married someone who, it turned out, married him to gain US citizenship (and divorced him shortly thereafter).
 This deeply scarred him.

 Because of this experience he never remarried.
-But he later regretted that he never remarried (he would have made a fabulous father and husband).
+But he later confided that he regretted that he never remarried (he would have made a fabulous father and husband).

 That’s how to deal with the things you regret.